Mekyle28/tweeter/README.md

 ### List of Tweets

-- Displays tweets in reverse-chronological order.
+- Displays tweets in reverse chronological order.
 - Individual Tweets:
 - Header: with user avatar and handle
 - Body: containing the tweet text